 Depending upon the dissolution of the solute in the solvent, solutions can be categorized into supersaturated, unsaturated and saturated solutions.

 - A supersaturated solution comprises of a large amount of solute at a temperature wherein it will be reduced as a result the extra solute will crystallize quickly.

-- A saturated solution can be defined as a solution in which solvent is not capable of dissolving any more solute at given temperature.
+- A saturated solution can be defined as a solution in which a solvent is not capable of dissolving any more solute at a given temperature.

 A mixture is composed of two or more substance but they are not chemically combined.
 In contrast, the compound contains various elements which are bonded to each other.
 For instance, consider a mixture of salt that is when salt is dissolved in water it is a mixture but ideally, salts consist of two components namely sodium and chlorine.

 Here Sodium and Chlorine are bonded together with the electrostatic force of attraction to form sodium chloride even though there is no chemical bond between water and salt in the mixture.
 Hence matter can be classified as mixtures, compounds, and elements.
 Further mixtures can be classified as homogeneous and heterogeneous mixtures.

 Homogeneous solutions are solutions with uniform composition and properties throughout the solution.
 For example a cup of coffee, perfume, cough syrup, a solution of salt or sugar in water etc.